Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Evaluation

-The artificial cell-splitting increases the spatial extent of the predicted precipitation field and contributes to a growing positive bias over time.
-While such behavior can lead to higher Recall by increasing the area of detected precipitation and largely explains its improvement observed in Section~\ref{sec:2D3D}, it does not reflect physically realistic storm evolution.
-The artifact is a direct consequence of estimating motion fields at different altitude levels fully independently, combined with the evaluation on vertically pooled products.
-Although the volumetric approach can yield gains in certain metrics, this behavior highlights a key limitation of the current formulation and motivates future work on introducing physically informed vertical consistency into motion field estimation.
+The non-physical cell-splitting -- such as the one shown here -- increases the spatial extent of predicted precipitation, contributing to overestimation and explaining the observed improvement in Recall.
+However, it does not reflect realistic storm evolution.
+The artifact results from independently estimated motion fields across altitudes combined with evaluation on vertically pooled outputs, highlighting a key limitation of the current approach and motivating the need for vertically consistent motion estimation.